Mainland China, excluding Hubei, reports lowest new daily infections

 The new infections on Friday bring the total accumulated number of confirmed cases in mainland China so far to 79,251.

-The death toll from the outbreak China had reached 2,835 as of the end of Friday, up by 47 from the previous day.
+The death toll from the outbreak in China reached 2,835 as of the end of Friday, up by 47 from the previous day.
+Hubei province reported 45 new deaths, while in provincial capital Wuhan 37 people died.

+As new daily infections in China slow, the government has urged businesses and factories in regions that are considered low-risk to resume production and safeguard jobs.

+Seventeen provinces, regions and municipalities have lowered their emergency response level so far, including big coastal provinces such as Guangdong and Jiangsu.

+South Korea, one of the worst-hit places outside of China, reported 594 new cases, raising the country’s total infections to 2,931.

+The risk of a global spread and impact of the coronavirus is now “very high”, the highest level of alarm, the World Health Organization said.

-Reporting by Sophie Yu, Stella Qiu and Ryan Woo; Editing by Sandra Maler
+Reporting by Stella Qiu, Sophie Yu and Ryan Woo; Editing by Sandra Maler and Stephen Coates